Ace-Who/vim-AutoCenter/README.md

 operation, so it doesn't affect them.
 - `=` key acts like its default behavior except that it centers lines instead of indenting them.
+- `<CR>` is mapped to itself in Insert mode in case some existing mapping may affect the centering function.